superterrific/dana-byerly/src/articles/time.md

 npm install luxon
 ```

-I originally picked up the filter approach from the excellent [Learn Eleventy from Scratch course](https://learneleventyfromscratch.com/lesson/12.html#filters), but have since switched to Luxon given that [Moment is now maintenance mode](https://momentjs.com/docs/#/-project-status/).
+I picked up the filter approach from the excellent [Learn Eleventy from Scratch course](https://learneleventyfromscratch.com/lesson/12.html#filters), but have since switched to Luxon given that [Moment is now maintenance mode](https://momentjs.com/docs/#/-project-status/).
 The general approach is still the same.
 Create two filters, one to display the date and one to use in the ```datetime``` attribute.

 In your `.eleventy.js` file add the following